Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond

 La Reverde Parrillita Vegana – Buenos Aires’ first vegan grill.
 Don’t miss out on the steak at the world’s steak capital.
 Great steaks, sandwiches and empanadas.

-Pizza Vegana – fancy an Argentina style pizza? a great gluten-free vegan pizza
+Pizza Vegana – Fancy an Argentina style pizza? a great gluten-free vegan pizza

 Sablee Vegana– this is a small vegan pastry store where you can pick up a breakfast pastry or some cheeky little treats.
 They do vegan medialunas (croissants), doughnuts with dulce de leche and some great